Class of 2019 and Transfer Student

 (in rooms where each Section met with its Peer Advisors)

-Welcome Picnic for First-Year, Transfer and Graduate Students
+Welcome Picnic for First-Year, Transfer, Exchange and LL.M.
+Students

 Spies Garden (Rain site: Caplin Pavilion)

-- Cary Bennett, Assistant Dean for Academic Services
+- Jason Dugas, Assistant Dean for Academic Services

 - Taylor Fitchett, Director of the Law Library